Edge computing strengthens IT security

 Security closer to the source

-By 2026, IT security will no longer stand still.
-Edge computing enables real-time analysis at the point where data is generated, while mobile security solutions provide flexibility in dynamic environments.
+In 2026, IT security is no longer stagnant.
+Edge computing enables real-time analysis at the place where data is generated, while mobile security solutions provide flexibility in dynamic environments.

 For organizations that approach security strategically, these technologies are no longer an additional option but a fundamental building block within a resilient and future-proof IT architecture.